Representation of the findings

 • 1

-IJzermans, Jan J. (2024) Amalimba.
-Music and related dance, text and ritual in a single area in Africa. https://amalimba.org/representation-of-the-findings/
+IJzermans, Jan J. (2026) Amalimba.
+Music and related dance, text & ritual in one African region. https://amalimba.org/representation-of-the-findings/